-In 2022, a total of 215 reports were received through these contact points in Japan and overseas (99 reports were received by Suntory Beverage & Food Group).
+In 2023, a total of 164 reports were received through these contact points in Japan.
 Roughly 60% of the reports received in Japan were about labor, personnel and management issues, including human rights related issues.

 If there is a suspicion of non-compliance based on the content of the report, we take into consideration the privacy protection of all persons involved in accordance with the Suntory Group Internal Reporting System Regulations.
-In that case, the compliance officer promptly conducts a confidential investigation within the company, and promptly requests correction while escalating to the relevant executive in charge, so that measures can be taken as soon as possible in order to avoid any negative impact to the reporter.
-The results of the survey are shared to the reporter and management, respectively, to promote corrective measures and prevent recurrence.
+In that case, respecting the situation of the reporter, the compliance officer promptly conducts a confidential investigation within the company, and promptly requests that the situation be rectified while escalating to the relevant executive in charge, and then follows up on the measures taken, so as to realize improvements and prevent reoccurrence of the problem.
 After a certain period of time has passed after the response, we close the case once we receive a report on the state of change from senior management as a follow-up.